-We plot below (Fig.1) the variation of $\eta$ and $\varepsilon$ with dimensionless field parameter $y$.As the plot shows, both the slow-roll parameters vary in a similar fashion except for large values of y.However, we point out that $\eta$ approaches unity faster that $\varepsilon$, the difference being visible in the fourth decimal place of $y$ value only.
-Thus we consider the end of inflation to be marked by $\eta \simeq 1$.
+We plot in Fig.1 the variation of $\eta$ and $\varepsilon$ with dimensionless field parameter $y$.
+As the plot shows, both the slow-roll parameters vary in a similar fashion except for large values of $y$.
+However, we point out that $\eta$ approaches unity faster than $\varepsilon$, the difference being visible in the fourth decimal place of $y$ value only.
+Thus we consider the end of inflation to be marked by $\eta\simeq 1$

-In terms of the dimensionless variable $p$ ,this condition reads as :
+In terms of the dimensionless variable $p$ , this condition then reads as :

-For the value of the parameter $p=10^2$ say, we can have the required number of e-foldings $N\sim 60$ before the end of inflation provided the tachyon field starts rolling from an initial value $y~=~0.60500025$.
+For a given value of the parameter e.g $p=10^2$ , we can have the required number of e-foldings $N\sim 60$ before the end of inflation provided the tachyon field starts rolling from an initial value of $y~=~0.60500025$.

-With this background results, we can now discuss the perturbative spectrum in the next subsection.
+With this background results, we now discuss the perturbative spectrum in the next subsection.